Understanding pending transactions

 - It will generally clear off your account within 2-3 business days.

-Verifying your debit or credit card details
+Retailers verifying your card details

 - Some merchants/retailer’s will check your credit or Flexi Debit Visa card details by placing a hold on a small amount on your credit card, usually $1.
 This $1 won’t be processed and will clear off your account within 2-3 business days.